JiaSengx/Project2---Net-ninja-MERN-Stack/README.md

 # Project2---Net-ninja-MERN-Stack

-Project build follow Net-ninja-MERN-Stack tutorial.
-However the frontend had change to Angular
+This Project is build base on Net-ninja-MERN-Stack tutorial.
+However the frontend is using Angular

 Please update ```MONGO_URI``` in ```backend/.env``` with your own mongo db connection